 For me currently, this is nothing profound, but a little time spent here and there.

-This looks like teaching piano lessons a couple hours a week, practicing baking pastries and long-fermented sourdough bread, learning to ferment vegetables, writing and creating for this blog, and learning more about homeschooling.
+This looks like teaching piano lessons a couple hours a week, practicing baking pastries and sourdough bread, learning to ferment vegetables, writing and creating for this blog, and learning more about homeschooling.

 It’s also taking care of myself by getting enough sleep and getting into God’s Word.